sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/google_sheets/index.md

 ## Openflow
 In this tutorial we assume you already have a deployment.
 If you have not it only takes a few minutes.
-Please follow one of this three options.
+Please follow one of the two options [Snowflake](https://sfc-gh-dwilczak.github.io/tutorials/engineering/openflow/deployments/snowflake/) or [AWS](https://sfc-gh-dwilczak.github.io/tutorials/engineering/openflow/deployments/aws).

-- SPCS also know as Snowflake hosted. ([Link](https://sfc-gh-dwilczak.github.io/tutorials/engineering/openflow/deployments/spcs/))
-- AWS with Snowflake managed VPC ([Link](https://sfc-gh-dwilczak.github.io/tutorials/engineering/openflow/deployments/aws_snowflake_vpc/))
-- AWS self hosted VPC ([link](#))

 ### Runtime
 Inside openflow click runtimes.